-Rewards From Your Dog’s Point of View
+Consider Rewards From Your Dog’s Point of View

 You might think dog biscuits are the best treat, but if your dog finds them boring, you won’t be reinforcing anything by using them in your training.
 Make sure you choose something truly rewarding from your dog’s point of view.
-Rewards can even be praise, a toy, or a chance to play a game — anything your dog loves makes a great reinforcement.
+Rewards can even be praise, a toy, or a chance to play a game: anything your dog loves makes a great reinforcement.

 Now you have your dog’s hierarchy of rewards.
 The tougher the training challenge, such as learning a new behavior or facing a distracting environment, the higher-ranked the reward should be.
-In other words, use the kibble when you can get away with it and save that baseball for the most difficult tasks.
+In other words, use the kibble when you can get away with it and save that ball for the most difficult tasks.

-Rate of Reinforcement
+Rewards and Rate of Reinforcement

 A common example is teaching your dog to “heel.”
 Sights, sounds, smells, and even garbage on the sidewalk can all reinforce walking at the end of the leash instead of at your side.
 You need to be sure you’re rewarding your dog often enough to compete with these distractions.
 In the beginning, one treat every 15 steps won’t make an impact, but one treat for every step should keep your dog interested in walking beside you.